Upward Fixation of the Patella

 Create forward movement

 Your horse will most likely move slightly on the slow and inhibited side.
 He may be weary of the fact that his stifle could lock at any moment.
 He has every right to be worried, but at the same time, he needs to move energetically, if the gymnastic exercises are to have any effect.
-Encourage forward movement and work at a good working pace.
+Encourage forward movement (without rushing) and work at a good working pace.
 Give the horse a break when he is physically or emotionally strained.
 Watch for changes in breathing or worried facial expression.

 NOTE: Posture is important.
 You will want to see the horse stretch his head forward/down.
 Do not proceed in an inverted posture!
 Create relaxation!